ganast/tidybird/roadmap.md

 1. 5.0 Test thoroughly if everything works and release (without expert settings)
-    1. multiple sort orders combined (recently & parent folder)
-    1. do not add/(store MRMTime for) special folders
     1. Moved folders not removed from MRM => remove folders in buttons that do not longer exist if we don't run over the folders but over the settings
     1. Maybe try to make it compatible with 115
     1. Check if we handled remarks in ATN reviews & github issues